Ryan-215/Lego_Library/README.md

 <img width="1918" alt="image" src="https://github.com/user-attachments/assets/2c9a844c-b4cd-4066-a409-a90c69ed721e">

 ## Introduction:
 The web application is a LEGO Digital Library, created for LEGO enthusiasts to explore collections and share their favorite sets.
 Users can view detailed information about each LEGO set and filter sets by various themes.
-Once logged in, users can manage collections,adding, editing, and deleting LEGO sets.
+Once logged in, users can manage collections, adding, editing, and deleting LEGO sets.

 Visit the website [here](https://lego-library.onrender.com).

 Note:
 The accessing could be slow or randomly down since the server is hosted under a free plan.
-Incase the server is down, please check the [screenshots](https://github.com/Ryan-215/Lego_Library/blob/main/screenshots.md) document.
+In case the server is down, please check the [screenshots](https://github.com/Ryan-215/Lego_Library/blob/main/screenshots.md) document.

 ## Key Features
 Tech Stacks: JavaScript, HTML, CSS, EJS, Node.js, Express.js, MongoDB, PostgreSQL